zabano/pg-jsonapi/docs/source/fetch.rst

     When fetching related (or included) objects, table aliases are used to allow the referencing of relationships involving the same model definitions (for example: self-reference relationships).
-This is an implementation detail and users of the library need not to worry about it.
+This is an implementation detail and users of the library do not need to worry about it.

 ****************
 Sparse Fieldsets